DanMannMann/AncientTechnology/README.md

 There's no way I could've thrown this together in 3 weeks if I hadn't ~~ripped some people off~~ stood on the shoulders of the Minecraft command community's giants.

 - Timber Forge on youtube - I learned this whole way of doing custom blocks from his vids, they're indispensible. https://www.youtube.com/channel/UC606Jh3yjNj40dcVuMwtUCw
 - radiish/TheSethskiGamer - the person who developed the "ilmango's crafting tables" autocrafting data pack.
 I learned how to make custom GUIs from that pack.
 My GUIs would suck without that knowledge.
 I also realise this pack is kinda doing the same thing theirs does (and they were here first!), but the differences between their timing/order based approach and my 3x3/fun-with-minecarts approach are big enough that I don't think any toes are stepped on.
-Theirs is a great pack and you should play with it! https://github.com/istanbul-not-constantinople/minecraft-autocrafting-datapack
+Theirs is a great pack and you should play with it! https://github.com/istanbul-not-constantinople/minecraft-autocrafting-datapack fwiw I didn't re-use (or even really look at) any of that pack's crafting code - it works in a very different way to this pack, obviously.